What are the limits on Commercial Bank Lending?: Conclusion

+The Banking System occupies a unique place in the economy acting as it does on the supply of both money and credit, and as has been seen repeatedly with a unique ability to disrupt it.
+Unfortunately a complete understanding of its behaviour does not appear to have ever been correctly formulated by economic theorists.
+The Basel framework resting on principles of risk assessment, and capital protection does not appear to have been any more successful at providing systemic stability than any of its predecessors.
+A complete and verifiable model of the banking system under the variety of regulatory frameworks in use today should be regarded as a research priority, and this is where a complex systems approach can make a valuable contribution, by providing the theoretical basis for a complete evaluation of its systemic behaviour and models of its interaction with the price level and consequent feedback effects.

+Such a model could be particularly helpful in guiding corrective interventions.
+Recommendations based on Keynesian theory, and in particular on the experience of the 1930's Great Depression assume that the underlying banking system and the problems being experienced with it are the same as were seen during that period.
+Today's banking system is however structured very differently, and the regulatory framework has changed sufficiently that direct comparisons between the two systems are unlikely to be substantive.
+In particular there is no evidence to suggest that the debt/money imbalance introduced by Asset Backed Securities was present at that time.
+In today's banking system attempting to correct bank stability problems by injecting more money into the economy may well backfire, as they can cause proportionally more debt to be created, further increasing leverage within the economy.

+Finding effective solutions to the problems of the current banking system presents considerable challenges, and putative reformers should bear in mind that this is by any definition an economically critical system, where seemingly insignificant changes can have extremely far reaching effects as the introduction of securitization amply demonstrates.
+A far more rigorous approach to evaluating proposed changes is urgently needed, and drawing on experience from the safety critical and fault tolerant systems community may be useful in that regard.

+Banning asset backed securities at this point in time would effectively remove over \$1 trillion of annual credit issuance, causing a new global credit crisis, with knock on effects on other forms of borrowing.
+In the longer term, since asset backed securities are money supply neutral once they are outside of the banking system, and since debt has an intrinsic decay function over time as it is repaid, their effect on the economy will slowly decline so the possibility of slowly removing them from the system exists.
+Similar considerations apply to stabilising the money supply by properly regulating regulatory capital and reserve requirements, in the absence of action on asset backed securities this would only serve to accelerate the growth in the money to debt imbalance in the system.
+Only a system level intervention to tackle both problems simultaneously would be likely to succeed in the long term.

-Unfortunately, the end result of this, and the other changes that have been introduced into the banking system by the Basel treaties, may have been to protect the individual members of the system, the banks; at the expense of the structural integrity of the system itself.
+The changes introduced into the Banking system by the Basel treaties, appear to have been intended to stabilise the banking system against previous problems, by shifting regulatory emphasis to default risk and providing capital buffers as protection.
+However these changes concentrated on the risk of default at individual banks, there appears to have been relatively little attention given, either to the behaviour of the system as a whole, or the risk of its mechanisms being subverted.
+Unfortunately, due to the oversight with respect to the interaction of regulatory capital debt instruments, and the increasingly widespread use of Asset Backed Securities, the eventual result may have been to protect the individual members of the system, the banks, at the expense of the structural integrity of the system itself.